Please change your location to view this page.

 - the conditions are too administratively onerous, for example will receiving the grant take key resources away from the organisation's core business and require your organisation to establish various processes to carry out the terms of the grant.
 Such considerations could include management, supervision requirements, accounting, auditing, record-keeping and tax registrations (eg for goods and services tax (GST)).

 - the conditions are too restrictive in terms of how you spend your money or the activities your organisation can undertake, and/or

-- the obligations under the conditions continue too far into the future.
+- the obligations under the conditions continue too far into the future, for example confidentiality obligations.

 While receiving a grant is good news, it is important to check conditions attached to any grant before apply for and accepting it.
 Your organisation may wish to seek legal or accounting advice on the financial and other possible implications that receipt of a grant (particularly a large grant) will have for your organisation.